 Hello, and welcome to the East End Beacon.
 We hope the news here will always be fresh and interesting!

-It’s easy to see the East End as a fractured assemblage of social stratum gone amuck.
+It’s easy to see the East End of Long Island as a fractured assemblage of social stratum gone amuck.
 There’s the jet set crowd and the helicopter-hater crowd, the North Fork and the South, those of us whose families go back generations and the latest arrivals who want to pull the ladder up on the next influx of people, the Riverhead underachievers, who bring the chip on their shoulder with them when they go east.

 Somehow, someway, there’s gotta be something we all can agree on.
 The Beacon is looking for that common ground.
 It’s gotta be here somewhere.